Bermudagrass.com - An Informational Website From Seedland.com

 causing negative impacts on soil and plants as well as possibly animal and human health."
 These are key findings of Don Huber, emeritus professor of plant pathology, Purdue University and

-other scientists.
 Seedland does not advocate the use of glyphosate based herbicides or other chemicals.
+We suggest that if this is the route you decide to take then follow the manufacturer's instructions.

-But if you insist and we accept no liability here -- To kill the existing grasses, spray with Round Up or other Glyphosate herbicide to kill the ryegrass.
-At least 10-14 weeks prior to,
+But if you insist and we accept no liability here -- To kill the existing grasses, spray with Round Up or other Glyphosate herbicide to kill the existing grass.
+At least 10-14 weeks

-and 10-14 weeks after the application of any herbicides or weed killers, mow the dead ryegrass as short as you can, rake or vacuum the excess debris and then spike aerate to expose soil
+prior to, and 10-14 weeks after the application of any herbicides or weed killers, mow the dead grass as short as you can, rake or vacuum the excess debris and then spike aerate to expose

-and then seed the Bermuda directly into the soil (rake to cover if possible).
-The Bermuda should sprout and establish well, with the ryegrass (or other grass) killed and no longer
+soil and then seed the Bermuda grass or other grass directly into the soil (rake to cover if possible).

 First Mowing, Minimum Mowing Height and Mowing Frequency: